-Walking paths in the Canaries are like Daniel Craig’s Bond to mainland Europe’s Pierce Brosnan.
-Here, you won’t find compacted gravel pristinely maintained and signposted at every bend.
-The trails that criss-cross the islands date back centuries to when the first inhabitants moved their livestock between winter and summer grazing grounds.
+Walking routes in the Canaries are like Daniel Craig’s Bond to mainland Europe’s Pierce Brosnan.
+On the islands, you won’t find many compacted gravel paths that are pristinely maintained and signposted at every bend.
+The rough trails that criss-cross the islands date back centuries to when the first inhabitants moved their livestock between winter and summer grazing grounds.

-Later adopted by merchants taking goods to trade or export, they largely consist of cobbled stones of varying size, chaotic shapes and erratic heights.
+Later adopted by merchants transporting goods to trade or export, they largely consist of cobbled stones of varying size and chaotic shapes, as well as the occasional steep ascent and descent.
 Apart from the volcanic landscapes, these caminos reales (literally ‘royal ways’), are the one common theme between the islands.

 The consummate walking island, La Gomera is lush and lovely.
 A tropical rainforest carpets her central region while pine forests, palm trees and dense vegetation abound.
 Deep barrancos (ravines) run from the centre to the coast, like spokes of a wheel, making La Gomera time-consuming to navigate at coastal level.